kickstarts/kickstarts/README.md

 ## About Kickstarts

-Kickstarts helps you create fast and secure projects using modern tools.
+Kickstarts helps you create fast and secure projects using modern build tools.
 Have you ever feels like you're freeze in time and spent a lot of time setting up your project?
 So, Kickstarts came to help you in this way and so many other things.

 The approach is quite simple: no setup, just development.